EFFECTS OF LABORATORY AND DEMONSTRATION METHODS ON STUDENTS’ ACADEMIC PERFORMANCE IN SIMPLE HARMONIC MOTION IN PHYSICS

 1.7 Delimitation of the Study

-1.8 Limitations of the study: The major limitation of this work include the short period for the completion of the study which makes the work have a limited scope, financial constraints which hindered the purchase of necessary material for experimental procedures and to carryout the study in all schools in Uruan local Government area of Akwa Ibom State also posed limitation.
+The major limitations of this work include the short period for the completion of the study, which makes the work have a limited scope; financial constraints, which hindered the purchase of necessary material for experimental procedures; and the inability to carry out the study in all schools in the Uruanruan local Government area of Akwa Ibom State, which also posed limitations.

 1.9 Definition of Terms

-1.9.1 Laboratory method of teaching: It is inquiry based learning which supports the students to apply their knowledge, understand the real world situation and support discovery or scientific facts and principles.
+1.9.1 Laboratory method of teaching: It is inquiry-based learning which supports the students to apply their knowledge, understand the real-world situation and support discovery or scientific facts and principles.

-1.9.4 Simple Harmonic Motion: It is the motion of the body or particle whose acceleration is directed towards a fixed point (centre) and it is also proportional to its displacement from that point.
+1.9.4 Simple Harmonic Motion: It is the motion of the body or particle whose acceleration is directed towards a fixed point (centre), and it is also proportional to its displacement from that point.

 .